tot-ra/clarifai-mcp-server-local/README.md

 ## Architecture Overview

-The server listens for JSON-RPC requests over standard input/output (stdio), parses them, and routes them to the appropriate tool handler (`generate_image` or `infer_image`).
+The server listens for JSON-RPC requests over standard input/output (stdio), parses them, and routes them to the appropriate tool handler (`generate_image`, `clarifai_image_by_path`, or `clarifai_image_by_url`).
 The handler constructs a gRPC request, adds authentication using the provided PAT, and calls the Clarifai API.
 The response from the Clarifai API is then formatted back into a JSON-RPC response and sent back to the client via stdio.
 Large image results can optionally be saved to disk instead of being sent back directly.

 The codebase is structured into several packages:
 - `cmd/server`: Main application entry point.
 - `internal/config`: Configuration loading (flags).
 - `internal/mcp`: JSON-RPC request/response handling over stdio.
 - `internal/clarifai`: gRPC client setup and API interaction helpers.
-- `internal/tools`: Implementation of the MCP tools (`generate_image`, `infer_image`).
+- `internal/tools`: Implementation of the MCP tools (`generate_image`, `clarifai_image_by_path`, `clarifai_image_by_url`).
 - `internal/utils`: Filesystem utilities (e.g., saving images).

 Authentication is handled via a Personal Access Token (PAT) provided as a required command-line argument (`--pat`) when starting the server.